johnke/johnke/README.md

 🔭 I’m currently working on:
 - Concourse pipelines
-- Using mitmproxy to improve our hibernates debugging
+- Using mitmproxy to improve our kubernetes debugging
 - Simplifying, simplifying, simplifying

 🌱 I’m currently:
-- Studying for my CKS certification.
+- ~Studying for my CKS certification.~ I passed!
 - Learning to play piano

 📫 How to reach me: